Medically assisted Drug and Alcohol Detox

 - Increased heart rate

 Once a patient is stabilised on their detox regime, they can attend all the activities that other patients attend at our detox centre.
-They will attend morning meditation, lectures, group therapy and specific activities.
-They will also be assigned tasks to do which support the rest of the community like tidying up, or fetching logs for the fire.
-People on detox are normally quite capable of all these activities and it helps them focus and become an active member of the treatment community.
+They will attend morning meditation, lectures, group therapy.

-Athough detoxification is the first step on the journey to a life free of substance abuse, the medication prescribed during detox may ease the cravings somewhat but will not stop them completely.
-This is why it is important to introduce patients to the therapy programme as soon as possible.
+Although detoxification is the first step on the journey to a life free of substance abuse, the medication prescribed during detox may ease the cravings somewhat but will not stop them completely.
+This is why it is important to introduce patients to the therapy programme as soon as possible, to examine the addiction and behaviours and to introduce coping skills.
 This is when recovery truly begins.

 Page last reviewed and medically fact-checked | June 14, 2021